-Employee relations are managed across Teva by the Employee relations are managed across Teva by the Human Resources department.
+Employee relations are managed across Teva by the Human Resources department.
 Employee working hours are in line with their contract of employment.
 No employees are contractually required to work more than 48 hours per week, except where an employee's role allows for the option for them to work paid overtime, which must be approved in advance by the relevant managers and with the employee's consent.
 Teva supports family-friendly working patterns and employees can apply for flexible working if required.
 All UK employees are paid at least the UK National Living Wage.
 Employees are further supported by a comprehensive wellbeing programme, which includes quarterly focused wellbeing events and the availability of mental health first aiders.